multi-coop/datami-documentation-content/texts/why-gitribute/architecture-schemas-intro-en.md

 > — _[Sir, do you have a minute to speak about Gitribute ?](https://www.youtube.com/watch?v=sghOYbR_fXA&ab_channel=TikTokTaciousShorts)_

-This section focuses on the early works and brainstorming processes that lead to make Gitribute someting more than a good idea : [a plan, an architecture](https://agileflow.co.uk/2016/06/08/agile-planning/).
+This section focuses on the early works and brainstorming processes that lead to make Gitribute someting more than a good idea : [a plan, a roadmap, an architecture allowing being "agile"](https://www.linkedin.com/pulse/agile-approach-methodology-carlo-occhiena/).

 _There's no wizard jizz in [making stuff](https://www.youtube.com/watch?v=N4IfPtl3W_M&ab_channel=exurb1a), [only a lot of engineering](https://www.youtube.com/watch?v=qE0UimODxNg&ab_channel=exurb1a)_